IvanDok13/tsc-spa/README.md

 # tsc-spa

-Here you can find my single page application written in Typescript and built using Webpack.
+Here you can find my [single page application]() written in Typescript and built using Webpack.

+Port : 8080

+- to install all dependencies "npm install"
+- to run "npm run start"